Top 5 Concealed Carry Mistakes

 #5 – Wardrobe Problems

 Carrying concealed means just that: carrying the weapon in a manner where it can’t be seen.
-For most people, no matter what holster choice or carrying style they opt for, this will mean some changes in wardrobe.
-It might mean slightly larger or longer T-shirts, buying jeans one size up to make room for the IWB holster (“inside the waistband”), buying cargo pants with deep pockets for front pocket carry and more.
+For most people, no matter what holster choice or carrying style they opt for, this will mean some changes in your wardrobe.
+It might mean slightly larger or longer T-shirts, buying jeans one size up to make room for the IWB holster, buying cargo pants with deep pockets for front pocket carry and more.

 The list goes on, but there typically is a change required in this area.
 This becomes especially problematic when combined with mistake #1.
 Now, does this mean you have to buy an entirely new wardrobe?
 The answer is usually no, but you might have to start making a few changes in some of your clothing purchases based on the concealed carry methods you choose.

-People that aren’t willing to make these changes are typically the ones that will experience problems with printing and exposures.
+People that aren’t willing to make these changes are typically the ones that will experience problems with printing and exposure.

 I’m not standing on my soapbox for this issue as I used to be the biggest culprit.
 When I first started carrying concealed, I absolutely refused to change my wardrobe or dress any differently.
 After having to explain to my relatives and close friends why I was carrying a pistol after it had been inadvertently seen, I decided that a change was in order.